espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-terminology.rst

   * - No OOB
     - No Out-of-Band
     - Authentication method of No OOB: Set the value of the Static OOB field to 0.
 Using this way is like not authenticating the unprovisioned devices.
+  * - Certificate-based Provisioning
+    - Certificate-based Out-of-Band
+    - The certificate-based provisioning feature makes use of Public Key Infrastructure to authenticate unprovisioned device's public key and UUID information.

 .. _ble-mesh-terminology-address: